 The Office of Undergraduate Admission is responsible for admission decisions for transfer, visiting, and exchange students.
 Transfer, visiting, and exchange students may apply for the fall or spring term in all majors.
 See admission.iit.edu for deadlines.

 The transfer application may be obtained by visiting apply.iit.edu.
-Students must submit the IIT Transfer Application, transcripts for all colleges and universities attended, a personal statement, and a letter of recommendation to the Office of Undergraduate Admission.
+Students must submit the IIT Transfer Application and transcripts for all colleges and universities attended.

 International students should see additional requirements in the International Student section.